 Visiting Forces Act 1952 ('An Act to make provision with respect to naval, military and air forces of certain other countries visiting the UK...')
 Visiting Forces (Designation) Order 1954 (S1 1954 No 634), made under S 1(2) of the 1952 Act

-Then we have the Legal Visiting Forces Act of 1952 which made provisions regarding military, naval and air forces of certain other countries visiting the UK.
-Then we have a Statutory Instrument - Secondary Legislation - the Visiting Forces (Designation) Order of 1954.
+Then we have the Visiting Forces Act of 1952 which makes provision with respect to naval, military and air forces of certain other countries visiting the UK.
+Finally, there is a Statutory Instrument - Secondary Legislation - the Visiting Forces (Designation) Order of 1954 (SI 1954 No 634).
 This designates the United States for the purposes of the Visiting Forces Act.

-With that in mind, here's a sign that Juliet McBride and I found at RAF Welford in June 2008.
+Against that background, here is a sign that Juliet McBride and I found at RAF Welford in June 2008.